rabbitmq/rabbitmq-clusterer/README.md

 this.
 If you're building cluster configs automatically, one sensible approach would be to set the version to the number of seconds since epoch, for example.

+## Inspecting the Clusterer Status

+Whilst `rabbitmqctl cluster_status` will give a indication of the cluster status, it doesn't interact with the clusterer and so presents only limited information.
+Instead, use `rabbitmqctl eval 'rabbit_clusterer:status().'`.
+This will more detailed information about which config is in operation by the node and what the clusterer is trying to do.
+If the cluster has been established then the command will also display which nodes are known to be currently up and running.